ParthSareen/parthsareen.github.io/posts/sampling.md

 I've tried prefilling the output with the output format of the model.
 For some thinking models this looks like passing empty think tags `<think></think>` and then getting the model output content right after and constraining that portion.
 This can work for some models, but models which have been trained to think or trained to output structured data will often generate sub-par results due to breaking the trained format.
 Good time to throw the benchmark out the window.

+Although, I haven't tried implanting the model with thoughts to ground it for structured outputs, that would probably be a cool experiment.

 ### Constraining output after thinking

 Allowing the model to complete its thinking process is important as it acts as grounding for the model.